novara754/raytracer/README.md

 It is recommended to use the release build since it significantly speeds up the execution.

-The raytracer accepts a few command line arguments to change the behaviour, the following help output can be produced with `./raytracer_rs --help`:
+The raytracer accepts a few command line arguments to change the behaviour and to select the scene to render.
+The following help output can be produced with `./raytracer_rs --help`:
 ```
 Usage: raytracer_rs.exe [OPTIONS]